-3.2 Region-wide Water Quantity - Plan Change 9 to the RNRP
+3.3 Region-wide Water Quantity - Plan Change 9 to the RNRP

-Plan change 9 is part of a two-step process towards improving water quantity and quality management in the Bay of Plenty.
+Plan change 9 is part of a two-step process towards improving freshwater management in the Bay of Plenty.
 Plan change 12 is the second step which will set catchment specific water quality and quantity limits for the Kaituna-Pongakawa-Waitahanui and Rangitāiki Water Management Areas (WMA).